Rejection Sensitive Dysphoria

 RSD is thought to result from a neurological difference in how the brain processes social cues and feedback.
 Individuals with ADHD often have a heightened sensitivity to external stimuli, including social feedback, which may contribute to the intense emotional reactions.

-How RSD Differs from Other Emotional Responses
+How RSD Differs from Other Emotional Responses - Distinct from Mood Disorders:

-- Not the Same as General Sensitivity: While some people are naturally sensitive to rejection, RSD involves a much more intense and disabling reaction.
+The emotional pain of RSD is situational and specific to rejection or criticism, unlike mood disorders that involve pervasive sadness or anxiety. - Not the Same as General Sensitivity: While some people are naturally sensitive to rejection, RSD involves a much more intense and disabling reaction.

 Managing RSD